 The minimum time contribution expected of mentors is approximately 1 hour per month (October – December), and 2 hours per month (January – March), which may include team calls and email correspondence.

-Mentors primarily serve as a resource for teams, particularly as they work toward their project to be exhibited at the Final Assembly in March.
-Most mentoring occurs virtually, due to the diverse geographic locations in which both teams and mentors are located.
-Mentors are matched with teams in mid-November.
+All mentoring occurs virtually, due to the diverse geographic locations in which both teams and mentors are located.
+Mentors are matched with teams in early-December.

 You can sign up as a BioBuilderClub mentor here.